Complete Guide to Disneyland Rope Drop

 If you’re planning a visit to Disneyland, then getting your day off to the right start is the first step in a perfect visit to the Happiest Place on Earth.
 In this post, we’ll discuss Disneyland rope drop—how to start your day at the park.
 We’ll cover everything from when to arrive to what rides to start with to how Lightning Lanes impact your strategy.
-Got Early Entry?
-We’ve got you covered, too.
 Read on to learn all about rope drop at Disneyland!

 About this Post and Related Posts

 In this post we discuss rope drop—the first few hours of your day, from waking up to arriving at the park to riding your first few rides—at Disneyland park.
 This post does not cover the other park at Disneyland Resort, Disney California Adventure.
-This post includes a section for guests with Early Entry, but the bulk of the post is about options without (or after) Early Entry.
+If you are a guest of a Disney hotel and using the Early Entry post, you’ll want to also read our post dedicated to Early Entry at Disneyland and Disney California Adventure.

 If you’re looking to put together the perfect day at Disneyland, we have a Disneyland One Day Itinerary post that talks through your options for doing that.
-We have a Guide to Genie+ and Lightning Lanes at Disneyland, too.
-We recommend buying Genie+ for at least one day of your visit to the resort, and your Genie+ and Lightning Lane strategy will impact your rope drop strategy.
+We have a Guide to Lightning Lanes at Disneyland, too.
+We recommend buying Lightning Lane Multi Pass for at least one day of your visit to the resort, and your Multi Pass and Lightning Lane strategy will impact your rope drop strategy.

 Keep in mind that your rope drop options might be impacted by height requirements, so be sure to read up on Disneyland Height Requirements and Rider Swap.
 And if you’re new to learning about the park and need to know more about the rides before picking which to start with, we have a Disneyland Rides Guide and Ranking post.